pjlau/international_student_survey/README.md

 4. Does attending the classes help the students getting better grade?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.

 ## File Descriptions <a name="files"></a>

+-
+-
+-

 The full set of files used in this data analytic study including my python code in jupyter format and the two .csv files including the dataset publicly available in Kaggle.
+The only jupyter notebook available here is to showcase the analytic work answering the questions as raised above regarding the International Student Survey.
 The literal analysis is posted in Medium.
 This README also serves as a supplement for the readers who are interested in how I code into the data analysis.

 ## Results<a name="results"></a>